The response of the IRGA is calibrated by comparison to ambient CO

 plus 2.5 sec.
 It should be noted that the day presented in figure

-is an optimal day for the determination of the HO lag times.
+is an optimal day for the determination of the H

 The built-in clocks of the data acquisition computers (see sections